 Let’s look at a few more greetings that work well in professional email messages.

-Additional Salutations
+Additional Greetings

 Here are a few other greetings you could use in your emails:

-- Hi team: If you’re writing to three or more recipients in the same team, you could use this greeting.
+• Hi team: If you’re writing to three or more recipients in the same team, you could use this greeting.

-- Good morning, Good afternoon, or Good evening: When you know the recipient’s time zone and the time of day they’ll be reading your email, you could use one of these greetings.
+• Good morning, Good afternoon, or Good evening: When you know the recipient’s time zone and the time of day they’ll be reading your email, you could use one of these greetings.
 Additionally, these greetings work well if you’re making an announcement.

 Important: Use Fallbacks When Including Names on Mail Merges

 When you’re sending mass emails using a mail merge, you might not know everyone’s first name.
-So if you use a salutation like “Hello [Name]”, you need to cover your bases if you don’t know the contact’s name.
+So if you use a salutation like “Hello {FirstName}”, you need to cover your bases if you don’t know the contact’s name.

 When you’re setting up your personalized mass emails with GMass, make sure to set a fallback value.
-So rather than only using Hello {FirstName}
+So rather than only using Hello {FirstName} in your email, try Hello {FirstName|there} to automatically swap in “there” whenever you don’t have a listing for a contact’s name.

 8 Opening Lines to Use